mamedev/mame/docs/source/techspecs/luareference.rst

     a string, and the callback must be a function.

     The callback is passed three arguments for the access offset, the data written, and the memory access mask.
+The offset is the absolute offset into the address space.
 To modify the data being written, return the modified value from the callback function as an integer.
 If the callback does not return an integer, the data will not be modified.

 Properties
 ^^^^^^^^^^